Credit by Articulation, Articulated Courses, Credit by Industry Certification

 To receive articulated credit, students must enroll at the community college within two years of their high school graduation date and meet the following criteria:

-The North Carolina High School to Community College Articulation Agreement and articulated courses can be found on page 13 of the Carteret CC Advanced Standing Guide.
+The North Carolina High School to Community College Articulation Agreement and articulated courses can be found on page 24 of the College Catalog & Student Handbook.

 Credit by Industry Certification

 Students who earn specific industry certifications while in high school, may obtain college credit for similar coursework.
-A list of recognized certifications can be found on page 10 of Carteret CC’s Advanced Standing Guide.
+A list of recognized certifications can be found on page 24 of the College Catalog & Student Handbook.